BenTrokenheim/Coalition-Government-Analysis/README.md

 # Modeling European Coalition Governments

-In this project, I analyzed election data from European countries spanning 1986-2011 to build predictive models for the proportion of cabinet seats parties would receive post-election negotiations.The data was from these two sources:
+In this project, I analyzed election data from European countries spanning 1986-2011 to build predictive models for the proportion of cabinet seats parties would receive post-election negotiations.
+The data was from these two sources:

 Government formation as logrolling in high-dimensional issue spaces (Scott de Marchi with Michael Laver).
 2020.
 Journal of Politics.